UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

     *Affirmative
     USER
-    SSH is a protcol for connecting securily to remote resources and the corresponding tools.
+    SSH is a protocol for connecting securely to remote resources and the corresponding tools.
 For unix-type operating systems this protocol is integrated, for Windows it comes as a plugin/add-in.
 Basically it is a way to log in to a remote resource in a secure way. (coded connection).
 We typically use it as "log in to a remote machine" type statement.
 ## Have you connected to FRAM?
 * yes:00000000000000000
 * no:

 ### Account/username/password problems
 * The access to the sigma is being denied for me (my username: ******).
-I have changed the password, waited for 20 minutes, repeated the loging but still the access is denied.
+I have changed the password, waited for 20 minutes, repeated the login but still the access is denied.
     * Ok, you just recently changed it?
     * First, I tried to login with the password from yesterday session, the access was denied, then I changed, but still the access was denied.
 Yesterday everything worked fine.
     * Are you 100% sure that you typed the correct password? :) You said you managed to log in yesterday with the default password right?